lnishan/dbhw4/README.md

 ➔ No need to write to the file before queries
 ➔ Reduce system call overheads

+* A self-implemented and faster `vector`
+➔ No overheads sacrificed for standard compliance
+➔ Significantly less memory reallocations due to more redundancies

 * Compact and uniform file format
 ➔ Simple decoding to boost input efficiency

+* Reduce branch instructions
+➔ Eliminate branch misprediction penalties

 * High reserves on `std::vectors`
 ➔ Reduce memory reallocations
 ➔ Trade memory for speed

 * Use mostly C library
 ➔ C library is oftentimes more efficient
 ➔ Some C++ STLs are incredibly slow, especially `std::string` and related I/O functions

 * C++11 features
 ➔ Use newer functions with underlying move semantics to prevent unnecessary data copying

-* Reduce branch instructions
-➔ Eliminate branch misprediction penalties

 * Generally robust codes throughout